 He completed his Master’s degree at Manchester School of Architecture, where he studied in the MSA_Projects design unit.
 He was encouraged to consider the social, environmental and economic impact of architecture and to engage with the communities he was designing for in the areas he was designing in.
 His final year thesis was a development for a housing cooperative with adjacent community facilities set within a wider urban masterplan.
 It received a Distinction and Stephen was selected as one of three finalists for Manchester Society of Architects’ ‘Future Architect of the Year’ award.

 Prior to his Masters’ Stephen completed his undergraduate degree at the University of Nottingham, before spending a year working for an architectural practice in Shanghai.

-He is also involved with HTA’s projects on the Stonebridge Estate in Harlesden, Brent.
-Stephen is part of the team overseeing the detailed design and construction stages of Sites 27 and 29/30, the last two sites in the highly commended community-led regeneration of the estate.
+Stephen worked on the Camberwell Union project and was involved in the CAD management, diagramming and overall design development of the scheme during the planning process.
+He was also involved with HTA’s projects on the Stonebridge Estate in Harlesden, Brent.
+Stephen was part of the team overseeing the detailed design and construction stages of Sites 27 and 29/30, the last two sites in the highly commended community-led regeneration of the estate.

 Stephen is coordinating an ambitious project on the Abbey Barn North site in High Wycombe.
 The council has designated the site for residential development and is keen to see high quality and creatively designed homes that work in harmony with the ecologically sensitive chalk grasslands and challenging sloping topography.

 Stephen is also involved with various design bids for Colin’s team, including a recently successful tender for the design of two serviced apartment blocks in Canary Wharf.